grace329/StudySpotz/README.md

 ## Team Contract
 - Wednesday and Friday during class times are mandatory.
 Meet Mondays after 4:00 PM EST as needed.
+- Location: MC 3008 or MC 3005.
+First person to arrive can decide and let the team know.
-- Any absences or lates should be communicated by emails
+- Any absences or lates should be communicated by emails.
-- General communication will be done through Discord
+- General communication will be done through Discord.
+- Major decision are to be made by the team using a majority voting system.
+- Team Roles:
+    - **Keta**: Technical Lead
+    - **Abirami**: Project Lead
+    - **Yzabelle**: Backend Design Lead
+    - **Grace**: Frontend Design Lead
+- Git Rules:
+    - Code in individual branches: #ISSUE-Feature-Description
+    - Once ready to merge, get 2 approvals.

+## Project Title

+## Platform definition

+## Description

 ## Getting started